Technigo/project-happy-thoughts-api/README.md

 ## Problem

-The fundamental idea is for this to be an API used for a previous frontend project called Happy Thoughts - a twitter like site focusing on positivity and friendliness where the user can post own thoughts, and read and like thoughts from others.
+The fundamental idea is for this to be an API, used for a previous frontend project called Happy Thoughts - a twitter like site focusing on positivity and friendliness where the user can post own thoughts, and read and like thoughts from others.

+Learning objectives:

+How to build a full API which includes handling of user input How to include error handling to return good validation errors How to build an API which works well with an existing frontend

 ## API Documentation